intersystems-community/PythonGateway/README.md

 Along with callout code and Interoperability adapter there's also a test Interoperability Production and test Business Process.
 To use them:

-1. In OS bash execute `python -m pip install  pyodbc pandas matplotlib seaborn`.
+1. In OS bash execute `pip install pyodbc pandas matplotlib seaborn`.
 2. Execute: `do ##class(isc.py.test.CannibalizationData).Import()` to populate test data.
-3. Create ODBC connection to the namespace with data
+3. Create ODBC or JDBC connection to the namespace with data.
-4. In test Business Process `isc.py.test.Process` edit annotation for `Correlation Matrix: Tabular` call, specifying correct ODBC DSN in line 3
+4. In test Business Process `isc.py.test.Process` edit annotation for `ODBC connection` or `JDBC connection` call, specifying correct DSN.
 5. Edit annotation for `Correlation Matrix: Graph` call, specifying valid filepath for `f.savefig` function.
 6. Save and compile business process.
+7. Configure `ConnectionType` setting for a business process.
 7. Start `isc.py.test.Production` production.
 8. Send empty `Ens.Request` mesage to the `isc.py.test.Process`.

+Notes.

+- If you want to use JDBC connection, install JayDeBeApi: `pip install JayDeBeApi`.
+On linux you might need to install `apt-get install python-apt`.
+- For ODBC on Linux insall `unixodbc unixodbc-dev python-pyodbc`.
+- If you get errors similar to `undefined symbol: _Py_TrueStruct` in `isc.py.ens.Operation`operation set setting `PythonLib` to `libpython3.6m.so` or even to a full path of the shared library.

 # Unit tests